 My adulthood since college has been twenty years of exploring different "ways of being."
 Deep down my foundation is still N E R D and as the years have ticked on, I've been able to expand that identity.
 But I always have been and always will be a twin, so the self-doubt persists.
 In 1990 Katherine and I drove our grandmother's 1978 Oldsmobile Cutlass Supreme from Chicago to Seattle.
-We were going to open a restaurant in Portland but kept driving "cuz we knew someone in Seattle."
-Katherine only stayed for about seven years and during those years I still followed her lead.
-After she moved, it was like college again, only I was a little bit less nerdy (a little).
+We were going to open a restaurant in Portland but kept driving because we had friends in Seattle.
+Katherine stayed for about seven years and during those years I still followed her lead.
+After she moved, it was like college again, only I was a moderately less nerdy.

 Yoga is the one really clear thing in my post-gcollege life that has helped me to feel more secure in my decisions.
 When Katherine left Seattle, I was already doing yoga, but after she moved, I got way more serious, practicing several times a week on a regular basis.
 Three years after she moved, I was becoming a teacher, opening a studio.
 In many ways, I think this was my first big breakthrough, leaving my old "do-gooder" social worker job, taking a big risk to open a business, stepping out into something totally separate from Katherine.
 Since then, I've made lots of little decisions that are just mine.
 The other day in yoga, I was doing Padahastasana (hands-to-feet pose) and I noticed my newly manicured toes (I'll call the color coral-persimmon).
 I had a moment when I thought to myself, "Laura, you made the 100% right decision about that color."
 It felt so good, that feeling of being certain.
 These days Katherine wouldn't be caught dead wearing nail polish.
 Funny how things change.